 Have you started spring cleaning yet?
 I have, and it’s taken me a lot longer than I expected.
 Getting all the indoor/outdoor spaces ready for spring – summer seasons isn’t a very fast process.
 For starters, I got rid of all the broken and/or chipped stuff and found the right spot for a few decor ornaments that were lingering about.
 We also cleaned most of our patio furniture, but they need a touch of teak oil brushing to freshen them up.
 Next, I have quite a bit of gardening to do.
 But my ultimate spring home improvement project is the installation of a canopy extension over our entrance door that will be installed probably in a fortnight’s time.
 (More on that in the near future).
 Anyhow, at least once I’m done, it will have shaken off those winter blues.
 Are you looking for easy ways to shake those winter blues too?
 If so, you’ve come to the right place.
-Nothing groundbreaking, but plenty of inspiration ideas and tips for a spring editing of your home. 😉
+Nothing groundbreaking, but plenty of inspiration ideas and tips for spring editing your home. 😉

 Tip #1: Declutter and clean!

-It’s all about tidying up and cleaning the “weary” winter remnants that have piled up in the garage, the terrace, the patio, the garden shed or the balcony, and the patio furniture.
+Spring editing your home starts with tidying up and cleaning the “weary” winter remnants that have piled up in the garage, the terrace, the patio, the garden shed or the balcony, and the patio furniture.
 This is probably the hardest to do, because it requires a lot of effort and there’s very little joy in it.
 But, that’s looking at the glass half-empty.
 Try thinking of it with a half-filled glass mindset instead: since these two tasks make the biggest difference in the world it means that you’re half-way done!! 😉 Personally, I find it easier to get on with my gardening once the clean-out has been done because then I can really focus on the gardening without being disheartened by the dirt.

 Tip #2: Edit and accentuate